Md. Minhazul Haque

 deb http://dell.archive.canonical.com/updates/ focal-somerville-melisa public

-Then update the system keyring with Dell repository GPG keys so that apt does not complain about package signing.
+Next, update the system keyring with Dell repository GPG keys to ensure that apt does not raise concerns about package signing.

 sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys F9FDA6BED73CDC22

-Now update package meta-data and install fingerprint drivers. lsusb revealed that mine was 0a5c:5843 Broadcom Corp.
-58200 yet I installed the goodix driver just to be sane.
+Now, update the package metadata and install the fingerprint drivers. lsusb showed that mine was 0a5c:5843 Broadcom Corp.
+58200, but I installed the goodix driver just to be on the safe side.

 sudo apt update